FAQs For Music Users

 It is irrelevant who in your organisation has access to copyright music via the TV/radio.
 What is relevant is that the use of music in the workplace is in public and is considered a public performance of the copyright work, because the performance / music use is taking place outside of the domestic environment.

 Yes you do.
-An IMRO licence is required if you use a TV or radio in public, even if you only listen to a news channel such as Sky News or BBC News.
+An IMRO Dual Music Licence is required if you use a TV or radio in public, even if you only listen to a news channel such as Sky News or BBC News.
 Copyright music is used during such programming, be it in the introduction/theme music to the news program, within the news program itself or be it in the advertisements broadcast on the TV or radio channel.

 I want to use music in my business, but I refuse to take out a licence.
 What can IMRO do to stop me?